c2js/pyesc2txt/README.md

-# ESCPOS python to extract text from receipt printer binary
+# Python ESCPOS extract binary to text from receipt printer

 This repository is a python command-line version to extract text from binary ESC/POS data.
 ESCPOS is a page description language that is commonly